rudolffu/pyfosc/README.md

 # PyFOSC
 PyFOSC is a pipeline toolbox for spectroscopic data reduction written in Python.
-It can be used for FOSC data from Xinglong/Lijiang 2-meter telescopes.
+It can be used for FOSC (Faint Object Spectrograph and Camera) data from Xinglong/Lijiang 2-meter telescopes.

+BFOSC (Beijing-Faint Object Spectrograph and Camera) is an instrument of the 2.16-m Telescope in Xinglong Observatory, National Astronomical Observatories, Chinese Academy of Sciences (NAOC) (IAU code: 327, coordinates: 40°23′39″ N, 117°34′30″ E).
+For more information about BFOSC, please see http://www.xinglong-naoc.org/html/en/gcyq/216/detail-18.html.

+(Yunnan-Faint Object Spectrograph and Camera) is an instrument of the 2.4-m Telescope in Lijiang Observatory, Yunnan Observatories, Chinese Academy of Sciences (YNAO) (IAU code: O44, coordinates: 26°42′33.1″ N, 100°1′51.6″ E).
+For more information about YFOSC, please see http://wiki.gmg.org.cn/pages/viewpage.action?pageId=557106.

 ## 1. Installation
 ### 1.1.
 Dependencies